 This won’t necessarily increase customer satisfaction because it’s really just an overall expectation they should have anyway, but at least it won’t decrease customer satisfaction and that is definitely a good thing.

 Named the "#1 Provider of Project Management Content in the World," Brad Egeland has over 25 years of professional IT experience as a developer, manager, project manager, consultant and author.
-I've written more than 5,000 expert online articles, eBooks and video articles for clients worldwide.
-If you want me to write for your site, contact me.
+He has written more than 6,000 expert online articles, eBooks, white papers and video articles for clients worldwide.
+If you want Brad to write for your site, contact him.